vkorost/vkorost/README.md

-I mostly build things I want to use, so there are no half-baked proofs of concept here: every repository contains something I shared only after using it myself.

 ## Books built with Claude Code

 I wanted a long, up-to-date read on each of these subjects, could not find one, so I had to build it.